josephhilby/FreshlyGround/README.md

 ```
 LET x = 10;
 ```
 In this example source code, as with all source code in this language, the entry point will be `source`.
+It is important to note that this code would fail to interpret, as the interpreter requires a `main()` function as an entry point to the user's program.

+Initially each section of the source code would lex into the following tokens: "LET", "x", "=", and "10".
-This will then match the `field` pattern `"LET" identifier "=" expression ";"`, where the `identifier` will map to `x`, and the `expression` will follow the recursive chain:
+These will then match the `field` pattern `"LET" identifier "=" expression ";"`, where the `identifier` will map to `x`, and the `expression` will follow the recursive chain:

 > `expression` → `logical_expression` → `comparison_expression` → `additive_expression` → `multiplicative_expression`
 > → `secondary_expression` → `primary_expression` → `integer`

 This will result in `"LET" "x" "=" integer ";"` and `integer` will map to `10`.
-With the following AST:

 ```text
 source